elastio/bon/website/src/blog/bon-builder-generator-2-years-retrospective-is-it-worth-using.md

 _Wow, hey, wait a second.
 Haven't I seen this line of thought before?_

 I've been triaging issues in `bon` and deciding what's important and what's not.
 I had to say "No" to various feature requests, or even just leave them open with no clear answer.
-Just like Rust language team decided to keep the problem described above unsovled.
+Just like Rust language team decided to keep the problem described above unsolved.
 Am I or Rust contributors the devil?? _Obviously, no._

 ## 2 Years Later